olehyev138/diverst-devv/style_guide.md

           tmp * b / 50
         end

-- Don't omit the parameter parentheses when defining a lambda with parameters. [link]
+- Don't omit the parameter parentheses when defining a lambda with parameters.
-- Omit the parameter parentheses when defining a lambda with no parameters. [link]
+- Omit the parameter parentheses when defining a lambda with no parameters.
 - Use `_` for unused parameters
 - Prefer a guard clause when you can assert invalid data.
 A guard clause is a conditional statement at the top of a function that bails out as soon as it can.
 - Prefer keyword arguments over options hash